xuebingwu/ESM-Scan/README.md

-# ESMScan
+# ESM-Scan
-Complete saturation mutagenesis using ESM
+Complete saturation mutagenesis of a protein using ESM